1955 1000 km Buenos Aires: Entry

+Despite being a World Championship event, international participation was low, as the majority of drivers and cars were from Argentina.

+The week prior, seven Argentinians had entered the 1955 Argentine Grand Prix, with defending World Champion Juan Manuel Fangio winning for Mercedes, but suffering burns to his leg.
+Most of the visiting F1 pilots remained absent from the 1000 km race, but some would stay on for two weeks and enter the 30 January 1955 Buenos Aires Grand Prix Formula Libre race with their F1 cars.
+Mercedes did the same, but took the chance to test their new sports car engine.
+The new Mercedes-Benz 300 SLR sports car chassis was not ready yet, but its enlarged 3 litre straight-8 pump gas engine would be fitted into the single seater Mercedes-Benz W196 Formula 1 cars.
+The Formula Libre race was won by Fangio ahead of Moss in their Formula Sports hybrids.

-A grand total of 55 racing cars were registered for this event, of which all arrived for practice and qualifying.
-Although this was the first major sports car race of the year, the race was poorly supported by the work of teams.
-Only Ferrari and Equipe Gordini sent cars from Europe.
-Both teams were represented by two cars in the race.
-Ferrari send a Ferrari 376 S for Maurice Trintignant and José Froilán González, and a 750 Monza for Umberto Maglioli and Clemar Bucci.
-Meanwhile, France was represented by a Gordini T24S in the hands of Élie Bayol and Harry Schell, and a T15 for the Argentine pairing of Adolfo Schwelm Cruz and Pedro J. Llano.
-The remainders of the field were cars from South America.
+Jaguar did not travel to the southern hemisphere, thus the first major sports car race of the year was poorly supported by the works teams.
+Only Scuderia Ferrari and Equipe Gordini brought works cars from Europe, two each.
+Anyway, also private team could earn championships point for the brand they had chosen to race.

+Ferrari sent a Ferrari 376 S for Maurice Trintignant and José Froilán González, and a 750 Monza for Umberto Maglioli and Clemar Bucci, which both were disqualified in the race.
+France was represented by a Gordini T24S in the hands of Élie Bayol and Harry Schell, and a T15 for the Argentine pairing of Adolfo Schwelm Cruz and Pedro J. Llano.
+The remainder of the field were cars from South America.

+A total of 55 racing cars were registered, all of which arrived for practice and qualifying.

 Qualifying

-The French Grand Prix racer, Trintignant took pole position for Scuderia Ferrari, in their Ferrari 376 S.
+The French Grand Prix racer Trintignant took pole position for Scuderia Ferrari, in the No. 10 Ferrari 118 LM (aka Ferrari 376 S).

 Race

-The race was held over 58 laps of the 10.648 miles, Autódromo Municipal-Avenida Paz, giving a distance of 617.574 miles (993.888 km).
-In the race, both factory Ferraris were disqualified, leaving the privately entered Ferrari 375 Plus of Enrique Saenz Valiente and José-Maria Ibanez to win by nearing five minutes.
-Car number 4, took an impressive victory, winning in a time of 6hrs 35:15.4 mins., averaging a speed of 93.748 mph.
-In second was another locally prepared Ferrari, of Carlos Najurieta and César Rivero.
+The race was held over 58 laps of the 17,136 km (10,648 mile) Autódromo Municipal Avenida Paz, giving a total distance of 993,888 km (617,574 miles).
+In the race, both factory Ferraris were disqualified for push starting and engine, which did not hurt Ferrari's championships effort as it left the win to the privately entered Ferrari 375 Plus of Enrique Saenz Valiente and José-Maria Ibanez.
+Leading by nearly five minutes, car number 4 took an impressive victory, winning in a time of 6 hr 35 min 15.4 s, averaging a speed of 150,873 km/h (93,748 mph).
+In second was another locally prepared Ferrari 375, of Carlos Najurieta and César Rivero.
 The podium was complete by Equipo Presidente Peron’s Maserati A6GCS of José M. Faraoni and Ricardo Grandio, who were two laps adrift, but did win their class.